 Cuban cigars have long had a reputation as being the best, but if American cigar connoisseurs want to enjoy them, they have to leave the country -- or procure them illegally.
-That's because Cuban cigars are banned in the United States.
+That's because Cuban cigars are currently banned in the United States.

 Finally, Feb.
-7, 1962, President John F. Kennedy established a strict trade embargo on all imports from Cuba in order to take a stand against and weaken Fidel Castro's communist regime.
+7, 1962, President John F. Kennedy established a strict trade embargo on all imports and most exports from Cuba in order to take a stand against and weaken Castro's communist regime.
 The ban includes all Cuban products; cigars just happened to be one of the country's more famous exports.

-When Trump reinstated the Cuban cigar ban, it also became illegal for U.S. travelers who bought the cigars in Canada, Mexico or the United Kingdom to bring Cuban-origin tobacco products that they bought anywhere.
-The same ban applies to Cuban cigars that were given to you as a present during your trip.
+When Trump reinstated the Cuban cigar ban, it also became illegal for U.S. travelers who bought the cigars in Canada, Mexico or the United Kingdom to bring Cuban-origin tobacco products into the U.S. The same ban applies to Cuban cigars that were given to you as a present during your trip.
 Now, however, CBP permits travelers to purchase the cigars in other countries and bring them back into the U.S. The cost of getting caught trying to smuggle a Cuban cigar through U.S. customs makes the cigars less desirable you can be fined up to $55,000.

 Because the U.S. was one of the primary importers of Cuban products prior to the trade embargo, the ban on trade has cost the country approximately $130 billion over six decades, Reuters reported.
 How much of that lost income came from the selling of Cuban cigars isn't clear, however.